Botanical Garden

 1. The Avenue of Royal Palms

-This iconic pathway, lined with towering imperial palm trees, is one of the most photographed locations in the garden.
-Originally planted in the 19th century, these palms stand over 30 meters tall and create a dramatic entrance into the heart of the gardens.
+This iconic pathway, lined with towering imperial palm trees, is one of the grand alleys of the garden and one of the most photographed locations.
+Originally planted in the 19th century, the avenue is famous for its royal palms leading visitors into the heart of the gardens.
+All the palms in this avenue are descendants of a single tree, the legendary Palma Mater.

 2. Amazon Rainforest Greenhouse

-Experience the lush biodiversity of the Amazon within this enclosed exhibit, featuring rare orchids, giant Victoria water lilies, and exotic bromeliads.
+Experience the lush biodiversity of the Amazon within this enclosed exhibit, one of the numerous greenhouses found throughout the Rio Botanical Garden, featuring rare orchids, giant Victoria water lilies, and exotic bromeliads.
 The controlled environment mimics the humid conditions of the rainforest, allowing visitors to see species that thrive in Brazil’s tropical ecosystem.

 3. Orchidarium